andrey-nakin/vetka-gateway/README.md

 * `vetka-gateway-demo` - application demonstrating the packaging of the Vetka Gateway libraries in a single executable application.

+## Usage

+* Create your own Spring Boot application.
+You can use `vetka-gateway-demo` as a working example.
+* Add `vetka-gateway-core` library as a dependency.
+* Add other `vetka-gateway-*` libraries to be used as default implementations or implement your own implementations.

 ## Configuration

 By default Vetka Gateway listens to management requests on `/graphql` address.